Juniper/nita-webapp/README.md

 ```

 ### Centos packages
-If you have been provided with the .rpm package files, then follow the instructions provided in the [Dependencies](##Dependencies) section above and then run the following command:
+If you have been provided with or built the .rpm package files, then follow the instructions provided in the [Dependencies](##Dependencies) section above and then run the following command:

 ```bash
 sudo yum install <patch-to-rmp-file>